tim03we/MyPlot-Altay/README.md

 Want to help create language packs?
 If you know a language that is not created yet, you can create a new language pack by opening a pull request!
 If the language you know is already created, you can help improve it by editing it.
 Many of the current resource packs are outdated anyway :P

 ###### *NOTE:* MyPlot is designed to only support pmmp's version of the PocketMine-MP server software and will not work with third party builds.
 Any changes to the code in custom installations will not be supported.
-This includes removing SpoonDetector.
+This includes removing SpoonDetector. </br></br> This MyPlot version now supports PocketMine-MP and Altay.